A18.18 - Tuberculosis of other female genital organs

-A18.18 is a billable ICD-10 code used to specify a medical diagnosis of tuberculosis of other female genital organs.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+A18.18 is a billable diagnosis code used to specify a medical diagnosis of tuberculosis of other female genital organs.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 This code is applicable to female patients only.
 It is clinically and virtually impossible to use this code on a non-female patient.